 It’s a little like running on the spot, except that it’s drawn out by the length of each bounce.
 Think of it more like moon jogging, in that with each bounce into the air you will alternate from one leg to the other.
 The higher you bounce, the more strength will be required.
 Start off with smaller jumps and raise the intensity until you find a height that you can hold for a 30 second set.
 Follow this with another 30 seconds of lower intensity jumping, as you get ready for your next exercise.

 Start with your arms by your sides.
 As you jump into the air raise your legs as high as you can to each side (a little like a star jump) and reach with your arms down towards your toes as you point them outwards.
 Land standing straight as you propel into your next jump.
 Perform 15-20 jumps, and then if this is the end of your workout, follow with a few minutes of the basic bounce to cool down.

 Of course, you should build your workout schedule according to your needs and preferences, the timeframes and number of repetitions are provided as a guide to use as a starting point only.
 You might like to perform multiple sets of each exercise, or alternatively, to perform the entire routine multiple times.
 If you haven’t been very active lately it’s always a good idea to have a discussion with your doctor to determine an appropriate level of exercise, otherwise get jumping and get to love your new routine.
 Stick to it, and in no time you will be reaping the rewards!
-If you’d like to know more about the health benefits of jumping we have another article you may be interested in here.
+Read our guide to trampoline, exercise and fun for more ways you can use your trampoline to keep fit.